cohenadair/ios.CAPhotoCache/README.md

 # CAPhotoCache
-A robust caching system for local photos on iOS.
+A simple and fast caching system for local photos on iOS.

 ## Status